 Global AI spending is exploding.
 According to current trends, it will go from $2 billion in 2018 to over $7.3 billion in just the next four years1.
 Many publications have proclaimed it as the “next big thing” in the business world.
 They seem to believe that it’s poised to change the way companies interact with customers altogether.
 They’re less clear, though, on how businesses can actually use it.
 But today, one of the best uses of AI is customer service.
-That’s especially true when companies use it to provide proactive support.
+That’s especially true when companies use it to provide proactive customer service.

 If you’re not exactly sure what that means, you’re in the right place.
-In this post, we’ve compiled four examples of brands using AI to provide proactive customer support.
+In this post, we’ve compiled four examples of brands using AI to provide proactive support.

 4 Ways Brands are Using AI to Provide Proactive Customer Support

 Despite AI’s constant presence in the headlines, many businesses have yet to properly incorporate it into their own support models.
 But here’s how four businesses are using it well.
 You can use these examples to get a clearer idea of the potential this technology might hold for your business.

 Research is an essential part of the buying process.
 After all, a customer can’t make a purchase until they decide what they want to buy.
 When customers realize that they need a product or service to fulfill a need, their first step is typically to learn what their options are and how those options differ from one another.
 Unfortunately, this process is often frustrating and time-consuming.

 Take, for example, the research involved in buying a new car.
 Unless a consumer is particularly interested in cars, learning about different makes, models, and features can be tedious.
 That’s especially true if the process takes place in a dealership with the implicit pressure to spend tens of thousands of dollars based on the information that a salesperson provides.